 Semester contribution

-Enrolment fees at the University of Tübingen are currently about 160 EUR per semester.
-This includes use of local public transport free of charge from Mondays to Fridays in the evenings, on weekends and public holidays.
-In addition, students may purchase a semester ticket for unlimited use of public transport in the city of Tübingen and the surrounding area (currently about 130 EUR).
+Enrolment fees at the University of Tübingen are currently about 200 EUR per semester.
+This includes use of local public transport free of charge from Mondays to Fridays in the evening, at the weekend and on public holidays.
+In addition, students may purchase a semester ticket for unlimited use of public transport in the city of Tübingen and the surrounding area (currently about 150 EUR).

 Costs of living

-Estimated basic student expenses are about 950 EUR per month according to the Tübingen Student Services organisation (“Studierendenwerk”), including rent for student accommodation.
+Estimated basic student expenses are around 950 EUR per month according to the Tübingen Student Services organisation (“Studierendenwerk”), including rent for student accommodation.
 Rent for private accommodation will be more expensive.

 Funding opportunities within the university